barbarer/py4e-int/_sources/database/creatingDBtable.rst

 Now that we have created a table named ``Tracks``, we can put some data into that table using the SQL ``INSERT`` operation.
-Again, we begin by making a connection to the database and obtaining the ``cursor``.
+Again, we begin by making a connection to the database and getting a ``cursor`` object.
 We can then execute SQL commands using the cursor.

 The SQL ``INSERT`` command indicates which table we are using and then defines a new row by listing the fields we want to include